Seattle Jewish Federation shooting

-The Seattle Jewish Federation shooting occurred in Seattle on July 28, 2006, at around 4:00 p.m.
-PT, when Naveed Afzal Haq shot six women, one fatally, at the Jewish Federation of Greater Seattle building.
+The Seattle Jewish Federation shooting took place in Seattle, United States on July 28, 2006, at around 4:00 p.m., when Naveed Afzal Haq shot six women, one fatally, at the Jewish Federation of Greater Seattle building.

 After his first trial ended in a mistrial, Haq was convicted in December 2009 and sentenced to life without parole plus 120 years.
-Damning recordings of telephone conversations between Haq and his mother, which belied his defense of mental defect, played a role in the prosecution's determination to retry Has.
-Police have classified the shooting as a "hate crime" based on what Haq is alleged to have said during a 9-1-1 call.
+Damning recordings of telephone conversations between Haq and his mother, which belied his defense of mental defect, played a role in the prosecution's determination to retry Haq.
+Police have classified the shooting as a hate crime based on what Haq is alleged to have said during a 9-1-1 call.
 King County Prosecuting Attorney Norm Maleng described the shooting as "one of the most serious crimes that has ever occurred in this city".